ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 # JupyterHub

-[JupyterHub](https://jupyterhub.readthedocs.org/en/latest/) is a multi-user server for [Jupyter](https://jupyter.org/) (formerly known as IPython) notebooks.
-It provides a web service that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
-CU Research Computing (CURC) operates a JupyterHub server includes support for serial and parallel computation on local HPC resources.
-The following documentation outlines how to use the CURC JupyterHub.
+Do you user [Jupyter notebooks](https://jupyter.org/) on your laptop for coding and data analysis using python, R or other languages?
+Jupyter notebooks contain live code, equations, visualizations and explanatory text, and are a great way to use, learn and teach computer languages for interactive data analysis.

+CU Research Computing (CURC) operates a [JupyterHub](https://jupyterhub.readthedocs.org/en/latest/) server that enables users to run Jupyter notebooks on Summit or Blanca for serial (single core) and shared-memory parallel (single node) workflows.
+The CURC JupyterHub runs atop of [Anaconda](http://anaconda.com).
+Additional documentation on the [CURC Anaconda distribution](../software/python.md) is available and may be a good pre-requisite for the following documentation outlining use of the CURC JupyterHub.

 ### Step 1: Log  in to CURC JupyterHub